Chapter 1 : Quidditch, Bludgers and Cartwheels

 I giggled.
 "Thank you, Funny Bearded Man."

-His eyes twinkled and I turned, slamming into someone’s chest.
+His eyes twinkled and I turned, slamming into someone's chest.
 I looked up to see Amos looking down at me.
-Stepping back quickly, I saw guilt flash over his face before I pushed past him and ran past.
+Stepping back quickly, I saw guilt flash over his face before I pushed past him and walked away.

 "Alexandra!"
 He yelled.